darkwimp/STMpel/README.md

 2.)
 Electronics

 No final decision has yet been made on which architecture the software is going to run on.
+Currently leaning towards Python on a Beaglebone Black.
+Tests are being done on an Arduino, though.

 2.1) DAC